enparadigm/sharpsell-documentations/versioned_docs/version-3.x.xx/platform/android/using-sharpsell-android.md

 JSONObject data = new JSONObject();
-data.put("company_code", "company Code"); // Company code given to you by sharpsell team data.put("sharpsell_api_key", "sharpsell api key"); // API Key given by the sharpsell team data.put("user_unique_id", "");  // User unique id or user external id which is the id of the user which you are trying to login
+data.put("company_code", "company Code"); // Company code given to you by sharpsell team data.put("base_url", ""); //This is non mandatory field.
+Check with sharpsell team if you need pass this value for your company or not.If yes, sharpsell team will provide this information. data.put("sharpsell_api_key", "sharpsell api key"); // API Key given by the sharpsell team data.put("user_unique_id", "");  // User unique id or user external id which is the id of the user which you are trying to login